Spring 2025 | DIY DOGE

-Each quarter, the Institute of Politics challenges UChicago students to come up with and present solutions to major issues in local, national, and global politics.
+Throughout the academic year, the Institute of Politics challenges UChicago students to propose solutions to major issues in local, national, and global politics.
+The winning team of our Fall 2025 challenge will be awarded $500 per team member.

-The Institute of Politics and the Kiphart Center for Global Health and Social Development are joining forces for a university-wide contest soliciting student-generated policy solutions to solve world hunger.
-Your challenge is to present a plan to attack hunger anywhere around the globe – from conflict zones to your own college campus and anywhere in between – formed through your specific area of study or interest.
-Your plan outline could increase sustainable agricultural productivity or a new food production system; creatively invest in research and technology; hit on trade policies or create new forms of food access – the sky's the limit.
-Be creative!
-Every avenue is yours to explore.
+The Institute of Politics and the Kiphart Center for Global Health and Social Development challenged students to present a plan to attack hunger anywhere around the globe – from conflict zones to your own college campus and anywhere in between – formed through their specific area of study or interest.

 The Institute of Politics and the Center for Effective Government joined forces for a university-wide contest soliciting student-generated policy solutions to fix Chicago’s transit system.